mganss/EmojiAddIn/README.md

-# Emoji for Outlook
+# Emoji for Outlook and Thunderbird

-Adds an emoji task pane to Outlook (desktop and web) using the awesome [EmojiOne](https://emojione.com) emoji set.
+Adds an emoji task pane to Outlook (desktop and web) and Mozilla Thunderbird using the awesome [EmojiOne](https://emojione.com) emoji set.
 Features:

 * History
 * Categories